AnikaArabi/SinglePageApplication/README.md

 # SinglePageApplication
-This is a SinglePageApplication (CRUD) with Master Details using by ASP.NET Core.
+This is a SinglePageApplication (CRUD) with Master Details using ASP.NET Core.